-Line 24.
-At any time on or after the first day of the disaster and no later than June 17, 2020, you can repay any portion of a qualified distribution to an eligible retirement plan that accepts rollovers (see Repayment of a Qualified Distribution for the Purchase or Construction of a Main Home, earlier).
+Line 5.
+At any time before June 18, 2020, you can repay any portion of a qualified distribution to an eligible retirement plan that accepts rollovers (see Repayment of a Qualified Distribution for the Purchase or Construction of a Main Home, earlier).
 You can't, however, repay more than the amount of the original distribution.

-Enter on line 24 the amount of any repayments you make on or after the first day of the disaster and no later than June 17, 2020.
-Don't include any repayments treated as rollovers on 2018 Form 8606 nor any repayments of nontaxable amounts.
+Enter on line 5 the amount of any repayments you make no later than June 17, 2020.
+Don't include any repayments treated as rollovers on 2019 Form 8606 nor any repayments of nontaxable amounts.

-Line 25.
+Line 6.
 Most distributions from qualified retirement plans (including IRAs) made to you before you reach age 591/2 are subject to an additional tax on early distributions and are reported on Form 5329.
-Qualified distributions for the purchase or construction of a main home in a qualified 2018 disaster area that were not repaid to an eligible retirement plan on or after the first day of the disaster and no later than June 17, 2020, may be subject to this additional tax unless you qualify for an exception.
+Qualified distributions for the purchase or construction of a main home in a qualified 2018 disaster area that were not repaid to an eligible retirement plan before June 18, 2020, may be subject to this additional tax unless you qualify for an exception.
 See the Instructions for Form 5329 for information on exceptions to this tax.
 If you have not repaid the distribution before June 18, 2020, you may be able to designate the qualified distribution as a qualified 2018 disaster distribution.
 See Repayment of a Qualified Distribution for the Purchase or Construction of a Main Home, earlier.